-If you'd like to see a video on feeding a bumblebee goby then watch the following You Tube video:
+If you'd like to see a video with more info on bumblebee gobies then watch the following You Tube video:

 If possible, try to vary the live and frozen foods for your gobies, instead of feeding them the same food each day.

 Male and female bumblebee gobies look similar to one another, although the female may be more robust when she is in breeding condition.